+I need help with my class.
+What can I do?
 First, talk with your professor during his or her office hours, or make an appointment.
 Professors are there to help and will listen.
-You can also request tutoring, academic workshops, or advising through the Office of Academic and Career Services.
-Tutoring and study skill sessions are free, and dates are posted on the Academic and Career Services website.
+You can also request tutoring academic workshops, or advising through the Office of Academic Services.
+Tutoring and study skill sessions are free, and dates are posted on the Academic Services website.

 If I want to change my schedule, how do I do this?
-You make schedule adjustments online through the EagleNet portal.
+You make schedule adjustments online through myUMW.
 The schedule adjustment period for dropping or adding courses is Nov.
 10 to Jan.
 16. After that, you can no longer add courses but can still drop courses through 5 p.m. on Jan.
-30, 2015.
+30, 2016.